linode/docs/docs/products/storage/object-storage/_shortguides/object-storage-character-warning-shortguide/index.md

 ---

 {{<note>}}
 Uploading or renaming objects using non-standard special characters and unusual ASCII/Unicode characters may cause issues.
-For example, filenames cannot contain the following characters: `" ' < > & + =`
+This includes the characters: `: " ' < > & + =`.
 {{</note>}}